MITComputationalCamera/FaceRecognition/README.md

 	- Right click the project-> proprieties -> Android -> Library
 	- If this is wrong, remove the reference and add the right library (your library)

-5. Add the code in between the comments (HomeWorkChanges) inside the onFrame function at the FdActivity class.
+5. Add your code in between the comments (HomeWorkChanges) inside the onFrame function in the FdActivity class.
-	- try to use the functions inside OpenCV.
-Almost all steps can be executed using OpenCV functionalities
+	- try to use the functions in OpenCV.
+Almost all steps can be executed using OpenCV functionality.

 TIPS
 ====